Park Hyung-sik: 2010–2014: ZE:A, acting debut, and rising popularity

 ZE:A debuted with their first single album Nativity on January 7, 2010.
 That year, he made cameo appearances in the television series Prosecutor Princess, Marry Me, Please, and Gloria.
 In 2011, Park began his theatrical career as a cast member alongside Super Junior's Ryeowook in the musical Temptation of Wolves.
 He began his acting career in 2012, starring in SBS' special drama I Remember You.
 The same year, he starred in SBS' Dummy Mommy, where he played a vocalist of an indie band.

-The following year, Park had a role in KBS2's drama special Sirius (2013), where he played the adolescent version of two twin brothers with starkly contrasting personalities.
+The following year, Park had a role in KBS2's drama special Sirius (2013), where he played the adolescent version of twin brothers with starkly contrasting personalities.
 It was also in early 2013 when Park participated in his second musical theatre production, Gwanghwamun Love Song, playing the role of Ji-Yong.
 In March 2013, Park, along with his fellow ZE:A members Siwan, Kevin, Minwoo and Dongjun formed the group's first sub-unit called ZE:A Five.
 He then featured in tvN's time-slip drama Nine as the younger version of Lee Jin-wook's character.
 Park gained wider recognition after joining Real Men in June 2013, where he was nicknamed "Baby Soldier" for his innocent, yet passionate image.

 In September 2013, Park was cast as Clyde in his third musical theatre production, Bonnie & Clyde.
 He followed this with a role in hit teen drama The Heirs (2013).
 In early 2014, Park was cast for the role of D'Artagnan in his fourth musical production, The Three Musketeers.
 And in August of the same year, Park joined the main cast of the family drama What's With This Family (2014) as Cha Dal-bong, the youngest child who is struggling with finding a stable job.